Muppet Babies (1984 TV series): Premise

 The series stars Kermit the Frog, Miss Piggy, Fozzie Bear, Animal, Scooter, Skeeter, Rowlf the Dog, and Gonzo as toddlers.
 Supporting characters include Bunsen Honeydew, Beaker, and Camilla in the form of Gonzo's stuffed chick.
 In the final two seasons, Bean Bunny and Statler and Waldorf made regular appearances.
 Several Muppets made guest appearances, including Janice as an older preteen and Kermit's nephew Robin as a tadpole.

-The Muppet Babies live in a large nursery watched over by Nanny, who is seen from the neck down.
+The Muppet Babies live in a large nursery watched over by Nanny, who is seen only from the neck down.
 The babies' imaginary games transition from the nursery into scenes that become "real" to the babies, such as outer space and the past.
 The fantasies have the babies interact with live-action backgrounds, old films and photos, engravings, and hand-drawn backgrounds.
 The babies used their imaginations to have their own adventures based on everyday things and toys around them.
 They also use their imaginations to solve a problem.

 In post-credits scenes, the babies are doing something related to the episode's plot.
 Their activities (mostly Gonzo's) are interrupted by Animal who crashes the scene in a comedic way and calls "Go bye-bye!"